vishalrathour/Data_Analysis_Weather_Dataset/README.md

 # Data_Analysis_Weather_Dataset
-In this project i am working in weather dataset by using pandas and other tools and finding some insights.
+In this project i am working in weather dataset by using pandas and other tools and finding some insights. which condition weather is clear or rainy and snowe.